See all > General health

 This time period can also be confusing, especially if hormonal shifts overlap with a thyroid disorder.
 And, given that both menopausal symptoms and thyroid issues can present similarly and increase with age, it can be hard to detangle the two.

-Here’s what you should know about each of these conditions and how to tell which one you’re dealing with.
+Here’s what you should know about both menopause and thyroid conditions and how to tell which one you’re dealing with.

 Causes and symptoms of thyroid issues